 Please acknowledge any individuals or groups, other than the authors, who have helped in the development of your protocol.

 As well as the reference list, we encourage authors to identify publications that describe the development or use of the protocol.
 Identifying an associated publication will create a link to the publication from the protocol page.
-In addition, if the publication was published in a Nature Research journal, this system allows for links to be placed from the publication back to this protocol.
+In addition, if the publication was published in a Nature Portfolio journal, this system allows for links to be placed from the publication back to this protocol.

 There are two ways to identify an associated publication.